20930 Province Pkwy., Maricopa, Arizona 85138

-Prices begin in the mid-$100,000s.
+Prices begin at around $200,000.
 Please verify this with a Realtor as prices may change.

 Province's exteriors are just as appealing as its interiors.
 Mountains loom in the distance.
 Trails and walkways lead from private spaces to common areas.
 Fifty acres of ponds, canals and waterfalls pepper 125 acres of nicely landscapes parks, creating a calming, pretty tableau.

 The heart and soul of Province is the attractive 32,000 square foot clubhouse.
 It is nearly surrounded by water and has a Tuscan theme.
 Inside, a game room, a billiards room, an arts studio, a ceramics studio, a dance studio, a computer lab, a library, a fitness center, a swimming pool and more greet residents.
 Outside, another swimming pool, tennis courts, a basketball court, bocce ball courts, fishing ponds, a putting green and walking trails await.
 Duke at Rancho El Dorado, an 18 hole golf course, is just across the street.

 Residents are a friendly bunch, and social groups include a wine and food group, an aviation group, a quilting group, an RV group, a travel group and many others.
 Activities include classes, card games, potlucks and more.